johnpuddephatt/stgeorges/_learning/forklift-truck-licence.md

 description: 2 week classroom based course, then 4 days at local FLT Test Centre for practical test
 outcomes:
-- 'Free Forklift Truck Licence and Level 2 in Warehousing '
+- " How to operate a Forklift Truck and Level 2 in Warehousing "
 requirements:
 - Must be 19+ unemployed and claiming a benefit.
 Also you need to have basic English skills.